 For the most current curriculum, please see the Herron website.
 For the recommended four-year plan of study, please refer to IUPUI degree maps.
-The B.F.A. degree requirements meet the standards established by the National Association of Schools of Art and Design for professional undergraduate degrees in the Fine Arts.
+The BFA degree requirements meet the standards established by the National Association of Schools of Art and Design for professional undergraduate degrees in the Fine Arts.

-30 credits corresponding to IUPUI's Statewide Transferrable General Education Core, distributed as follows:
+30 credits corresponding to IUPUI's Statewide Transferrable General Education Core.